nickmackenzie/dont-get-zohod/pages/Commerce/ShowUnit.md

+---
+title: Show Unit on Commerce Website
+description: Learn how to display the unit based on the selected unit in Zoho Inventory for products on your commerce website.
+---

 # Show Unit on Commerce Website

 The unit displayed will be based on the unit selected in the Zoho Inventory for products.